q3769/conseq4j/README.md

 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).build();
 ```

-This conseq has an unbounded number of concurrent executors, each executor has a task queue size of 20:
+This conseq has an unbounded max number of concurrent executors, each executor has a task queue size of 20:

 ```
 Conseq.newBuilder().singleExecutorTaskQueueSize(20).build();